 The hotel's history

-In 1853 the palace was decorated at Hotel Phønix.
-The hotel was named after the ancient Arab bird phoenix, a wonder bird resurrected in the temple of Soliopolis to leave Egypt again.
+In 1853 the palace became Hotel Phønix.
+The hotel was named after the mythological phoenix, a marvelous bird said to have been resurrected in the temple of Soliopolis, only for it to leave Egypt again.

-The hotel has been moved with Brigader Halling’s Palace, as the well-preserved kernel, which contains many valuable works of art from the Brigade time, as many of the hotel’s sales are named after him.
+The hotel has been moved with Brigader Halling’s Palace, as the well-preserved core, which contains many valuable works of art from the brigadier’s time, just as many of the hotel’s halls are named after him.
 The hotel has a furnished historical museum and the art academy with many valuable things.

-Just 200 years after Brigader Von Halling built his palace, the hotel was taken over by Enan Galaly, born in the Heliopolis town, where just Bird Phønix resurrected.
+Just 200 years after Brigader Von Halling built his palace, the hotel was taken over by Enan Galaly, born in the Heliopolis town, where the phoenix was reborn.